Navigating Lower Limb Disorders in the Workplace

 Vulnerable Groups

 Some of your employees may be performing tasks involving a combination of these risks, such as warehouse workers who might have to move loads, stand for continuous periods, and then climb stairs and/or a ladder to store a load.
 Certain types of employees are also at greater risk than others simply due to the nature of their jobs.
-Such individuals and/or teams are more vulnerable to developing or worsening lower limb disorders.
+Such individuals and/or teams are more vulnerable to developing or worsening lower limb disorders.- Construction workers who operate heavy machinery, do manual handling work, climb ladders or scaffolding, and kneel during groundwork.

 - Warehouse staff involved in the manual handling of packages, repetitively kneeling to lift/move material and climbing ladders to access or store stock.